David H. Barlow: 1979–1996

 In 1979, Barlow accepted a position as professor (and later, distinguished professor) of psychology at the State University of New York at Albany.
 It was here where Barlow was able to focus more deeply on clinical research.
 Together with his colleague and friend, Edward B. Blanchard, Barlow founded the Center of Stress and Anxiety Disorders, which became a large federally funded research clinic.
 In addition to continuing his early research on the relationship between anxiety and sexual dysfunction, Barlow also studied the nosology and treatment of anxiety and related disorders.
 Together with his colleagues, he started to develop new treatment methods for the anxiety disorders, most notably, the treatment of panic disorder developed with Michelle Craske, and Ron Rapee.
-In addition to this work, Barlow continued work to characterize differences in gender identity expression as well as using behavioral treatments to change sexual orientation and gender expression.
+In addition to this work, several additional articles were published based on earlier work to characterize differences in gender identity expression as well as using behavioral treatments to change sexual orientation and gender expression.

 As Barlow's ideas of the nature and origins of anxiety started to become more elaborate, he published a series of books that delineated the results from his research and advocated for a more empirical scientific approach to clinical psychology.
 In 1985, he published the first edition of the Clinical handbook of psychological disorders: A step-by-step treatment manual, explicating evidence based practices.
 Aggregating his ideas from this period of extensive research, Barlow published what the American Psychologist deemed as his "most influential book", Anxiety and its disorders: The nature and treatment of anxiety and panic.

 From 1984 to 1994, Barlow served on work groups for the third (revised) edition and on the task force for the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders, (abbreviated to DSM-III-R and DSM-IV, respectively).
 He was instrumental in developing the criteria for classifying anxiety disorders in both revisions.
 In 1993, Barlow was elected the president of the American Psychological Association, Division of Clinical Psychology.